erick-rivas/seed-staruml/README.md

     -  Default: true
     > Many to any attributes (attr[]) are defined as false as the default

--   delete: Define the model behavior on delete
+-   delete: Define the behavior of a fk attribute on delete
     - Options:
         - CASCADE: Delete the objects that have references to it
         - PROTECT: To delete it you will have to delete all objects that reference it